-Also at the level of World Scout Bureau we are presently dealing with innovation and restructuring.
+To serve you better, at the level of World Scout Bureau we are presently dealing with innovation and reengineering.

-Notwithstanding a high degree of decentralisation with clearly defined levels of responsibility and accountability, we are putting emphasis on the unity of our organisation.
-We want it to be younger, with an increasing number of young executives, and an extensive participation of youth representatives in decision-making.
+Notwithstanding a high degree of decentralisation with clearly defined levels of responsibility and accountability, we are putting emphasis on the unity of our Organization.

+We want it younger, with an increasing number of young executives, and an extensive participation of youth representatives in decision-making.

-A modern, solid, dynamic, efficient and especially effective organisation, capable of quickly reacting to the continuous transformations of scenario in the context of the globalization process, but at the same time deeply rooted in tradition and values, which make Scouting unique.
+A modern, solid, dynamic, efficient and especially effective organisation, capable of quickly reacting to the continuous transformations of scenario in the context of the globalization process, but at the same time deeply rooted in tradition and values, that which makes Scouting unique.

-An organisation that serves the Movement in order to offer to an ever growing number of young people the extraordinary educational experience of excellent quality Scouting.
+An organization that serves the Movement in order to offer to an ever growing number of young people the extraordinary educational experience of excellent quality Scouting.

-We want to improve our capacity to listen and interpret the new concerns and aspirations of the youth of today, offering them answers for their future.
+Improving the capacity to listen and interpret the new concerns and aspirations of the youth of today, offering them answers for their future.

-Almost 100 years ago, B-P said that every Scout is a "citizen of the world", a real protagonist of change, a builder of peace.
+Almost 100 years ago, BP identified in every Scout a "citizen of the world", a real protagonist of change, a builder of Peace.